 Signal number two that a career in writing was coming for me.

 I was sitting with my dissertation advisor when she said, “Look Emma.
-You’ve obviously got a talent for writing because this is very well written, but it’s not about that.
+You’ve obviously got a talent for writing, this is beautifully written, but it’s not a novel.
 Don’t worry so much about what it sounds like, you haven’t got a big enough word limit.
 Just analyse the data as clearly as you can.”

 Strange, I thought to myself.
 Why does everyone else always struggle to meet the word limit, when I’m soaring past it in the thousands?